What Is Regenerative Medicine?

 Everyone that offers Regenerative medicine claims that their treatment is better than everyone else’s.
 Sadly, slick marketing doesn’t usually translate into better results for patients.
 Regenerative medicine is not a one-size-fits-all proposition.
 What separates great providers from everyone else is their ability to choose from the widest range of treatment options and customize a plan that works for your specific condition.

-Which areas can be treated with regenerative medicine?
+Which areas can be treated with regenerative medicine at our Glendale office?

 Regenerative medicine treatments are beneficial for healing many types of bone and soft tissue problems, including arthritis.
-The injections help heal your:
+Conditions that Regenerative Medicine Treatments can help include:

 How long does regenerative medicine take to work?

 Because you are kickstarting your body into making new tissues, it does take some time for your regenerative medicine treatment to start working.
 Some patients report a dramatic reduction in their pain levels in as little as two months, while others experience improvement within a few weeks.
 It just depends on how quickly your body responds to the treatment.

 Will I need more than one treatment with regenerative medicine?